-One of the first things I do when configuring a Linux server is to install denyhosts or fail2ban to safeguard my server from automated login attack by script kiddies on known SSH ports.
-Of course, you should absolutely change your default SSH port to something else to prevent some script attacks. denyhosts and fail2ban gives an additional safeguard against attackers who is running a brute force attack on your SSH server after sniffing out your SSH port using nmap.
+One of the first things I do when configuring a Linux server is to install denyhosts or fail2ban to safeguard my server from an automated login attack by script kiddies on known SSH ports.
+Of course, you should absolutely change your default SSH port to something else to prevent some script attacks. denyhosts and fail2ban give an additional safeguard against attackers who are running a brute force attack on your SSH server after sniffing out your SSH port using Nmap.
 It takes time but it can be done.

 First login (this time don’t screw it up) from a different ip-address.
 To unban yourself from Denyhosts, edit hosts.deny file

 nano /etc/hosts.deny and remove your banned ip.
 To unban yourself from fail2ban use this command

 iptables -D fail2ban-SSH -s xxx.xxx.xxx.xxx -j DROP make sure you replace xxx with your ip address.